kzl5010/JavaScript-Path-Learner/readme.md

 ### Wireframes

-This app will consist of a single screen with one or two grids/mazes, and nav links to the Github, LinkedIn, and the Description modal.
+This app will consist of a single screen with one or two grids/mazes, and nav links to the Github, LinkedIn, and the Description.
 The controls will include options to change the starting data and allow the user to choose starting and ending points with clicking.

 ![wireframes](./js-wireframe.png)